Always-on global connectivity

 The unpredictability of such outages represents a direct business risk for organisations that require minimum downtime.
 Unforeseen issues that impact subsea cables can result in downtime for business-critical services and can hit even organisations with redundant subsea cable.

 Ultimately, the importance of mitigating unforeseeable risks to ensure that the business is always-on cannot be overstated.

 Understand why network resilience is critical in planning to prevent downtime.

-As more businesses go digital, the role of the data centre has grown to enable them to gain scale, speed and performance for new apps and workloads.
+As more businesses go digital, the demand for data centre interconnections has grown to enable them to gain scalability and speed to market.